Pupil Premium Spending

 We have implemented and are delivering a whole school CAPD programme, to engage students beyond the examined curriculum.
 This has led to a greater awareness of relationships and mental health, leading to students having increased awareness and seeking support earlier.

-We identified a group of severely disenfranchised students in one year group.
+In 2022/23 we identified a group of severely disenfranchised students in one year group.
 An alternative pathway, that maintains students right to important knowledge, alongside adapting their timetable and teaching to better engage them in learning was implemented in May 2022, with the establishment of a new band (Q) and the associated staffing costs.
 This reduced duty calls and improved behaviour for learning in the other year 9 classes.
-The students in Q band have had less detentions issued, less fixed term exclusions and less duty calls.
-During the second half of the summer term we reintegrated the group into mainstream classes.
-Exclusions are still lower for this group that they were prior to the formation of the group.
+The students in Q band had less detentions issued, less fixed term exclusions and less duty calls.
+In 2023/24 these students were reintegrated into the year group and continued to exhibit better engagement in learning, shown by their end of year test scores, less duty call outs and less detentions.